monhacks/crystalinheritance/FAQ.md

 TODO: Post spreadsheet

-### What do blessings and photographs do?
+### What do photographs do?

-They make your Pokémon happier, just like haircuts or grooming.
+They make your Pokémon happier, just like haircuts.
+There is a photographer in the Ecruteak Shrine north of Ecruteak City.

 ### What is the Judge Machine?

 The Judge Machine in Goldenrod City's PokéCom Center shows your Pokémon's EVs (effort) and IVs (potential).

+### What do the new balls do?

+Material 		-- PokeBall 	-- Effect
+Radiant Opal 	-- Jeze Ball 	-- Better catch rate for Dark, Psychic, Fairy Shore Foam 		-- Bub Ball 	-- Better catch rate for Ice, Water Fixed Charge 	-- Deci Ball 	-- Better catch rate for Electric Tough Leaves 	-- Herb Ball 	-- Better catch rate for Poison, Bug, Grass Hollow Rock 	-- Geode 		-- Better catch rate for Steel, Ground, Rock Red Apricorn 	-- Love Ball 	-- Better catch rate for opposite gender & increases friendship (combines Love Ball and Friend Ball effect from vanilla)
+White Apricorn 	-- Fast Ball 	-- Vanilla behavior

 ### What are suggested level caps?